NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ### Cloud Plugins

-When it comes to cloud plugins they can use two different protocols, REST and gRPC.
-In addition to the above mentioned common creation parameters cloud plugin require either `RESTParameters` or `RPCParameters` to be chained together with the common ones.
+When it comes to cloud plugins, they can use two different protocols, REST and gRPC.
+In addition to the above mentioned common creation parameters, cloud plugins require either `RESTParameters` or `RPCParameters` to be chained together with the common ones.
 Here is an example:

 ```cpp